pinorobotics/jrosrviztools/README.md

-**jrosrviztools** - Java module which allows to interact with RViz in ROS (Robotic Operation System).
+**jrosrviztools** - base Java module for interaction with RViz in ROS (Robot Operating System).
+It contains only interfaces and classes which are agnostic to ROS version.

 # Download